History of Japan: Yayoi period

-The advent of the Yayoi people from the Asian continent brought fundamental transformations to the Japanese archipelago, compressing the millennial achievements of the Neolithic Revolution into a relatively short span of centuries, particularly with the development of rice cultivation and metallurgy.
-The onset of this wave of changes was, until recently, thought to have begun around 400 BCE.
-Radio-carbon evidence now suggests the new phase started some 500 years earlier, between 1,000 and 800 BCE.
-Radiating out from northern Kyūshū, the Yayoi, endowed with bronze and iron weapons and tools initially imported from China and the Korean peninsula, gradually supplanted the Jōmon.
+The advent of the Yayoi people from the Asian mainland brought fundamental transformations to the Japanese archipelago.
+The millennial achievements of the Neolithic Revolution took hold of the islands in a relatively short span of centuries, particularly with the development of rice cultivation and metallurgy.
+Until recently, the onset of this wave of cultural and technological changes was thought to have begun around 400 BC.
+Radio-carbon evidence now suggests that the new phase started some 500 years earlier, between 1,000 and 800 BC.
+Endowed with bronze and iron weapons and tools initially imported from China and the Korean peninsula, the Yayoi radiated out from northern Kyūshū, gradually supplanting the Jōmon.
 They also introduced weaving and silk production, new woodworking methods, glassmaking technology, and new architectural styles.
-The expansion of the Yayoi appears to have brought about a fusion with the indigenous Jōmon, resulting in a small admixture genetically.
+The expansion of the Yayoi appears to have brought about a fusion with the indigenous Jōmon, resulting in a small genetic admixture.

-The Yayoi technologies originated on the Asian mainland.
-There is debate among scholars as to what extent their spread was accomplished by means of migration or simply a diffusion of ideas, or a combination of both.
+These Yayoi technologies originated on the Asian mainland.
+There is debate among scholars as to what degree their spread can be attributed to migration or to cultural diffusion.
 The migration theory is supported by genetic and linguistic studies.
-Historian Hanihara Kazurō has suggested that the annual immigrant influx from the continent range from 350 to 3,000.
+Historian Hanihara Kazurō has suggested that the annual immigrant influx from the continent ranged from 350 to 3,000.

 The population of Japan began to increase rapidly, perhaps with a 10-fold rise over the Jōmon.
-Calculations of the population size have varied from 1 to 4 million by the end of the Yayoi.
-Skeletal remains from the late Jōmon period reveal a deterioration in already poor standards of health and nutrition, in contrast to Yayoi archaeological sites where there are large structures suggestive of grain storehouses.
-This change was accompanied by an increase in both the stratification of society and tribal warfare, indicated by segregated gravesites and military fortifications.
+Calculations of the increasing population size by the end of the Yayoi period have varied from 1 to 4 million.
+Skeletal remains from the late Jōmon period reveal a deterioration in already poor standards of health and nutrition, whereas contemporaneous Yayoi archaeological sites possess large structures suggestive of grain storehouses.
+This shift was accompanied by an increase in both the stratification of society and tribal warfare, indicated by segregated gravesites and military fortifications.

 During the Yayoi period, the Yayoi tribes gradually coalesced into a number of kingdoms.
-The earliest written work of history to mention Japan, the Book of Han completed around 82 AD, states that Japan, referred to as Wa, was divided into one hundred kingdoms.
-A later Chinese work of history, the Wei Zhi, states that by 240 AD, one powerful kingdom had gained ascendancy over the others.
-According to the Wei Zhi, this kingdom was called Yamatai, though modern historians continue to debate its location and other aspects of its depiction in the Wei Zhi.
-Yamatai was said to have been ruled by the female monarch Himiko.
+The earliest written work to unambiguously mention Japan, the Book of Han, published in 111 AD, states that one hundred kingdoms comprised Japan, which is referred to as Wa.
+A later Chinese work of history, the Book of Wei, states that by 240 AD, the powerful kingdom of Yamatai, ruled by the female monarch Himiko, had gained ascendancy over the others, though modern historians continue to debate its location and other aspects of its depiction in the Book of Wei.